saikotek/docs/pages/public_cloud/ai_machine_learning/notebook_guide_introduction_definition/guide.en-gb.md

 >> ![Notebook Authentication Token](images//notebook-authentication-token.png){.thumbnail}
 >>

-Once you have successfully reached JupyterLab, you can create your first Notebook by clicking on the `Python 3 (ipykernel)`{.action} button (or a similar button name depending on the framework you have selected).
+Once you have successfully reached JupyterLab, you can create your first Notebook by clicking on the `Pytorch 2.4.0`{.action} button (or a similar button name depending on the framework you have selected).

 ![Accessing a Notebook Control Panel manager 3](images/accessing-a-notebook-using-UI-3.png){.thumbnail}